What Learning Benefits Happens When Kids Listen to Lunii Storyteller?

-Lunii is available in the MoMA Design Store online and at the MoMA in New York.
+Lunii is available in the MoMA Design Store online, Amazon, and at the MoMA in New York.

 “I believe that stories are incredibly important, possibly in ways we don’t understand, in allowing us to make sense of our lives, in allowing us to escape our lives, in giving us empathy and in creating the world that we live in.”

 Lunii Storyteller Builds Imagination, Vocabulary, & Reading Skills

 Reading aloud to kids builds their vocabulary.
 As children listen to Lunii’s engaging stories, it’s like being read to.
 Kids are hearing lots of words, often new words.
 This is important!
 Kids naturally use context clues to make sense of new words; that’s generally how young children build language from infancy, by hearing it.

 Make this vocabulary development more conversational as you listen by stopping and clarifying new words.
 As you know, the more vocabulary a child has, the better a reader they will be later on.

 Build the Reading Strategy of Making Brain Movies

 One essential reading strategy is making mental images also called creating brain movies.
 Listening to stories boosts a child’s ability to create those movies in their mind.
 Listeners, like readers, imagine what is happening in the story.
 Believe it or not, reading teachers like I was, see struggling readers having difficulty with this strategy.